arcatdmz/danoweb/README.md

 - handle non-text files (currently, only text files are supported)
 - Wiki-like links in the editor (currently, the code editor renders the code as-is, but there is much space for [PX](http://sigpx.org) improvements)
 - better collaborative editing experience (e.g., asking the user to login using GitHub etc. to show collaborators)
+- TypeScript auto completion for all the Deno code on the web!

 ## deploy